 Deborah Moggach (screenwriter) and Joe Wright (director) turned P&P into a YA rom-com.

-) Moggach started off being faithful to the original dialogue, but Wright encouraged her to deviate from the text (because he didn’t think that people spoke like that back then!) as well as changing the family dynamics and the time period to an earlier one.
+Apparently (according to wikipedia) Moggach started off being faithful to the original dialogue, but Wright encouraged her to deviate from the text (because he didn’t think that people spoke like that back then!) as well as changing the family dynamics and the time period to an earlier one.
 I can live with that, but I cannot bare a Lizzy who titters!

 Elizabeth Garvie is still the only one who has got the balance right between Lizzy’s wit, intelligence and maturity.